Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   }
 ```

-The "getService" function, which is public, takes in an index of type uint as a parameter.
+The `getServic` function, which is public, takes in an index of type uint as a parameter.

 The first parameter is the address of the user, the following parameters are the strings and the uint values of `rate`, and `hiresLength`.